mmaul/clml/README.md

 CL Machine-Learning is high performance and large scale statistical machine learning package written in Common Lisp developed at [MSI](http://cl-www.msi.co.jp).

+This repository contains is a authorized fork of the original CLML with the following goals in mind:

+-   Remove dependent libraries available from the Quicklisp repository
+-   Re-factor code to support Quicklisp packaging
+-   Organize code into independent systems based on functional category
+-   Support for SBCL, CCL, LispWorks and Allegro Common Lisp
+-   Improve documentation

 ## Author(s):